 Eligible graduating students whose concession validity expires between 28 & 31 Dec 2024, will enjoy a 4-month concession extension.
-More details can be found in the Concession & Monthly Travel Cards page.
+More details can be found here.

 Bus and train (MRT and LRT) fares in Singapore are charged according to the total distance travelled in a journey, which is known as the Distance Fares system.
 It lets you make transfers without paying additional charge each time you board a bus or train during your journey.